muratk5n/thirdwave/en/README.md

-Newsweek: 'From a military standpoint, I still maintain that for this year it would be very, very difficult to militarily eject the Russian forces from...every inch of Russian-occupied Ukraine,' Milley said"
+Newsweek: 'From a military standpoint, I still maintain that for this year it would be very, very difficult to militarily eject the Russian forces from...every inch of Russian-occupied Ukraine,' [CJCS] Milley said"

 ---